 What is Vaginismus ?

-A medical condition, vaginismus is a sexual dysfunction which causes a woman’s vaginal muscles to involuntary contraction or involuntary spasms upon vaginal penetration, such as her partner’s penis or a tampon.
-Which makes sexual intercourse, and gynecological examinations, difficult or impossible.
+A medical condition, vaginismus is a sexual dysfunction that causes a woman’s vaginal muscles to involuntary contraction or involuntary spasms upon vaginal penetration, such as her partner’s penis or a tampon.
+Which makes sexual intercourse and gynecological examinations difficult or impossible.
 The tight squeezing can also cause discomfort or painful sex, making it very difficult to have a normal, enjoyable sex life.
-Most women affected with vaginismus cannot tolerate sexual intercourse or any sexual activity that involves penetration for the fear of pain.
+Most women affected with vaginismus cannot tolerate sexual intercourse or any sexual activity that involves penetration for fear of pain.

 Experts aren’t entirely clear on the causes of vaginismus, but it does seem to be linked to anxiety around sexual intercourse.
 However, it may be impossible to tell if the psychological anxiety is causing the physical symptoms or if the pain is the cause of the anxiety.